MaayanLab/clustergrammer/README.md

-# clustergrammer.js
+# clustergrammer

 Clustergrammer.js is a clustergram/heatmap matrix visualization tool implemented in D3.js.
+A live example of Clustergrammer.js can be seen [here](http://amp.pharm.mssm.edu/clustergrammer/).
 The project began as an extension of this example http://bost.ocks.org/mike/miserables/.

 Some of clustergrammer's features include: